Coursescsharp/LINQFundamentalsCSharp10/README.md

 # Using Except() with integer collections

 Find all values in one list, but not the other one.
 Returns the list of exceptions.

+# Using the ExceptBy() method

+Find all values in one list, but not the other and returns the list of objects that are different.

+**We don't need a comparer class to use it**.